Emissions Testing in New York

 - If the owner has attempted to repair the issues by his or herself and has spent more than $450 in purchasing parts, provided receipts are available.

 Testing Fees in New York

 The emission test cost varies depending on the type of vehicle being inspected, contingent upon the weight and fuel type of the vehicle.
 This is because the criteria for some cars may differ by the make and model of the vehicle.

 There are three different types of vehicle testing in New York: the low enhanced emissions test, OBDII and diesel.
 The low enhanced emissions test is usually conducted on hybrid and gasoline-fueled cars that are 25 model years or older and costs $11.
 The OBDII test is used for all other hybrid and gasoline-powered cars that are less than 25 model years old.
 The OBDII test also costs $11, except in metropolitan areas, where the test costs $27.
 The diesel smog check is administered to cars that are fueled by diesel and costs $25.

 An emission test cost may also include late fees.
 If a vehicle’s smog certification sticker has been expired for up to 60 days prior to the examination, the fine will be between $25 and $50.
 Emission sticker expirations exceeding 60 days, or not having a sticker at all, will be a fine of $50 and $100.
 There will also be an $88 mandatory service fee in addition to the initial fine.

 Where to Perform an Emissions Check in New York

 There are hundreds of emissions testing locations throughout the state of New York, as testing is required every year.
 Because there are so many testing centers, many stations in NY specialize in inspecting certain types of vehicles.

-To find a smog test station in your county for your specific vehicle type, please visit the state of New York official DMV website.
+To find a smog test station in your county for your specific vehicle type, please contact the New York State DMV.